 Neighborhood Watch meetings are set up by the Coordinator.
 They are typically held in the neighborhood complex, club house, at a Sheriff’s Office facility, or at a location selected by the Coordinator.
 The Sheriff’s Office recommends that Neighborhood Watch groups hold meetings on a quarterly basis to exchange information and share ideas.
 The Sheriff’s Office will attend any meetings as requested by the group, and is available for assistance on an ongoing basis.

-For additional information or questions about starting one in your neighborhood please contact the Neighborhood Services Unit at (407) 665-6880.
+For additional information or questions about starting one in your neighborhood please contact the Specialized Services, Crime Prevention Unit at (407) 665-6880.
 Information on the National Neighborhood Watch program can be found at www.nnw.org